 NT: Do you have a particular philosophy on sustainability?

 RB: I believe it is the responsibility of the designers and builders to lead the charge and educate our clients about sustainability.

 RB: My position is that there are definite right and wrong answers on each project.
 It is up to the designer to unlock them.

 NT: We’ve admired your design philosophy and your designs ever since we came across your Lake Granbury Mediterranean Villa on Houzz.
 It’s a stunning residence.
 What was your favorite aspect of the project?

 RB: It was really fulfilling to be able to design the project from raw land through completion.
 The homeowners were very involved in all of the selections.
 We worked together every day for four to five hours.

 NT: What was the most challenging aspect of this project?

 RB: Making a very large home truly livable is always a challenge.
-You really have to think through every detail, and this home is over 18,000 square feet, so it’s key to carefully focus in on each aspect as you go.
+You really have to think through every detail.
+This home is over 18,000 square feet, so it’s key to carefully focus in on each aspect as you go.

 NT: The kitchen is exquisite.
 What factors led you to selecting Native Trails copper kitchen sinks?